-During pregnancy, babies’ lungs don’t exchange oxygen and carbon dioxide.
-Their lungs don’t need as much blood.
-A baby’s circulation sends most of the blood away from the lungs.
+During pregnancy, a fetus’ lungs don’t exchange oxygen and carbon dioxide.
+So the fetus only needs a small amount of blood to keep the tissues healthy.
+A fetus’ circulation sends most of the blood away from the lungs.
 It sends it through connections in the heart and large blood vessels.

 A baby who has a difficult birth or birth asphyxia may be more likely to get PPHN.
 Birth asphyxia is a condition caused by too little oxygen.